JustAlittleWolf/ModDetectionPreventer/README.md

 <p style="text-align: center">A simple mod that prevents a security vulnerability allowing servers to detect which mods are installed on
 the client side.</p>

+⚠️ Server-Admins have found a different way, to access Mod-Information.
+I am not motivated enough to work on this for now, so your client's mod list can be read even with this mod installed. ⚠️

 ## The Vulnerability

 Minecraft has a feature that allows text (in chat, on signs, or in the bossbar) to be specified by a keybind the user